velorientc/git_test7/doc/ReadMe.txt

 dependencies.
 On Windows the best choice is MiKTeX.

-Once all of the prerequisites are in place, you can use the makefile to build targets: 'make tml htmlhelp latex'.
+Once all of the prerequisites are in place, you can use the makefile to build targets: 'make html htmlhelp latex'.

 Once 'latex' is built, you have to cd into that output directory and run 'make all-pdf' to build the actual PDF file.